Themekraft/wc4bp-booking/readme.txt

 BuddyPress WooCommerce Bookings Integration.
 With WC4BP Booking you can integrate the popular WooCommerce Bookings Plugin with BuddyPress.

 ### Let your Customers Manage there Bookings from there Profile.
-* With WC4BP Booking you can integrate the My Bookings Account Page into the BuddyPres Member Profile Shop as new Tab.
+* With WC4BP Booking you can integrate the My Bookings Account Page into the BuddyPress Member Profile Shop as new Tab.

 ### Videos